 If princesses aren’t your kids’ thing, they might prefer Chef Mickey’s instead.
 It’s also a few bucks cheaper with characters such as Mickey, Donald and Goofy.
 Skipper Canteen has punchy cast members just like on the Jungle Cruise, but plenty of great food that parents will love.

-Note: Takumi-Tei and Cinderella’s Royal Table really drive up the budget, at over $200 for a family of four.
+Note: Takumi-Tei and Cinderella’s Royal Table really drive up the budget, at more than $200 (£146) for a family of four.
 Skip these if you need to trim your spending somewhere.

 Parking, transportation and souvenirs

 If budget isn’t your primary consideration, then the Magical Express Bus isn’t for you.
 It ties up time both on arrival and departure.
 And make no mistake — at Disney World, time is most definitely money.
-You can order an Uber Black to Disney World for around $100, and, you can find plenty of car services that will allow a grocery stop along the way if you need special groceries for little ones (though it may be easier to just have groceries delivered right to your room).
+You can order an Uber Black to Disney World for around $100 (£73), and you can find plenty of car services that will allow a grocery stop along the way if you need special food and snacks for little ones (though it may be easier to just have groceries delivered right to your room).

-Other than the Magic Kingdom, which will be a short monorail ride away, the luxury budget allows your family to use Minnie Vans to get around.
-They’re not cheap, but they’re worth every penny on a hot, busy day when you would otherwise lose time waiting for the bus.
+Other than the Magic Kingdom, which will be a short monorail ride away, the luxury budget allows your family to use Uber and Lyft as much as you want (and, if we’re hoping against hope, maybe a return of Minnie Vans).
 I also built in a generous budget for a lightsaber or princess dress.
-Or, maybe both.
+Or maybe both.